Call-me-Zak/CTF-FAWN/README.md

 ### Phase 01 Reconnaissance
 nmap for host recon & scanning.

-Determine which port is open.
+Determine which port is open using : ```nmap -sC -v```

 As we can see port 21 is open & anonymous login is available.

 ![image](https://github.com/user-attachments/assets/4982e43b-f364-49e9-b3cc-0f17ae964433)